paulmm/DiagnosticPathfinder/README.md

 Diagnostic Pathfinder (dP) is still used around the world at top Veterinary Schools.

-<a href=”http://www.thinkspace.org/”>ThinkSpace</a> is a fork of dP that will be a web-based, extrapolated version for other disciplines.
+[ThinkSpace](http://www.thinkspace.com) is a fork of dP that will be a web-based, extrapolated version for other disciplines.